How Litigation Finance can Help your Business

 The field has been growing rapidly in the past decade.
 A survey of more than 500 senior finance professionals from U.S., U.K., and Canadian companies conducted by the leading litigation finance firm Burford Capital in 2019 found that three-quarters (74.8 percent) reported their company had increased its use of litigation finance services in the past two years.
 The trend is likely to continue in the near future.

 Litigation finance is a safe bet for the borrowers as it is usually non-recourse—if there is no recovery from the dispute, the borrower has no obligation to pay any return on the investment.
 For lenders, there is significant risk involved—if the client loses, the investor loses the entire investment.
 However, if the client wins, the investor receives either a percentage of the settlement award, or a multiple of the advance, as pre-determined in the financing agreement.
 Since interest rates are extremely low, investors are looking for creative new funding venues.
 Litigation finance, even though it is non-recourse, is an attractive opportunity.
+For those firms looking for a fast and efficient way to access capital during lengthy and protracted trials, Cardiff loans may be a great option.

 Litigation finance can change the dynamics between small businesses and large corporations.
 Small businesses are often hesitant to take legal action against large companies because they know that the offenders have unlimited resources to fight the claim.
 Even if they take initial action, they are likely to compromise prematurely on a small settlement and not hold out for a larger amount for fear that they will end up with nothing.
 Litigation financing changes the power balance—when the defendant realizes that the claimant has financing, it strengthens the his or her bargaining power.